School of Marine Science and Ocean Engineering

 Looking for delicious and locally-raised seafood?
 Help support our Center for Sustainable Seafood Systems by purchasing smoked Steelhead trout from our offshore aquaculture training platform!
 Our responsibly-grown trout are raised offshore with blue mussels and sugar kelp in UNH's multi-trophic AquaFort and smoked by Boston Smoked Fish Co. with a mouthwatering mixture of brown sugar, tamari, salt, and other spices.

 Orders can be placed below and picked up at Jere A. Chase Ocean Engineering Lab in Durham, NH or the Judd Gregg Marine Research Complex in New Castle, NH.
+Thank you for your support!

 Order Here